irisbrain/tyco-documentation/README.md

 >git clone https://github.com/tyco-core

-## Go to your source folder, 'heco-chain' is just an example go inside your folder name using below command
+## Go to your source folder, 'tyco-core' is just an example go inside your folder name using below command

 >cd tyco-core